-MBA students may apply for recognition of prior learning mapped against modules to a total of 120 UK credits.
-Prior learning will not be recognised for the Strategic Project.
+MBA students may be granted recognition of prior learning mapped against modules to a total of 120 UK credits.
+Prior learning will not be recognised for the Strategic Project module.

-PGDip students may apply for recognition of prior learning mapped against modules to a total of 60 UK credits.
+PGDip students may be granted recognition of prior learning mapped against modules to a total of 60 UK credits.

-PGCert students may apply for recognition of prior learning mapped against modules to a total of 30 UK credits.
+PGCert students may be granted recognition of prior learning mapped against modules to a total of 30 UK credits.